-Potential and current clients should be aware that some of the advisors at Arista Wealth Management sell insurance policies.
+According to its Form ADV, Arista Wealth Management has no disclosures or other legal issues in its past.
+However, potential and current clients should be aware that some of the advisors at Arista Wealth Management sell insurance policies.
 They may earn additional compensation from the insurance company for sales.
 This may create a potential conflict of interest, as this situation could incentivize the advisor to recommend a product due to the possibility of earning additional compensation.

 However, this firm is a registered with the U.S. Securities and Exchange Commission (SEC).
 That means that the firm and its advisors are bound by fiduciary duty, which requires them to act in your best interest at all times.